Greater Cleveland Adult Baseball

 No children or non-players are allowed in the dugout during the game.

-26. A protest of player ineligibility or umpire’s incorrect interpretation of standard baseball rules or these rules, must be announced to the opposing manager, the scorer, and the home plate umpire prior to the next pitch, in writing and postmarked within 48 hours of the completion of the game.
-The protest must include a $25.00 check made payable to the league.
+26. A protest of player ineligibility or umpire's incorrect interpretation of standard baseball rules or these rules, must be announced to the opposing manager, the scorer, and the home plate umpire prior to the next pitch, in writing and postmarked within 48 hours of the completion of the game.
+The protest must include a $25.00 payment to the league.
 A decision will be made by the League Officers and returned within one week of receipt.
-If the protest is upheld, the $25.00 check will be refunded to the protesting manager.
+If the protest is upheld, the $25.00 will be refunded to the protesting manager.

 27. Ejection: Any ejection will carry a 2-game suspension (game of suspension plus following game).